rya-sge/access-denied/_posts/2026-07-24-zero-knowledge-proofs-zama-protocol.md

 \end{aligned}
 $$

-the value $$e$$ is the noise, $$\Delta$$ the scaling factor that separates the message $$m$$ from it, and correctness holds only while the noise stays inside its budget.
+with the ciphertext being the pair $$(a, b)$$:

+- $$a$$: the public mask, a vector sampled uniformly at random modulo $$q$$, of the same dimension as the secret key $$s$$.
+- $$b$$: the scalar that closes the pair.
+- $$\langle a, s \rangle$$: the inner product of the mask and the secret key, the term only the key holder can recompute.
+- $$q$$: the ciphertext modulus, the range every coefficient lives in.
+- $$m$$: the plaintext message being encrypted.
+- $$\Delta$$: the scaling factor that lifts $$m$$ into the high-order bits, keeping it clear of the noise.
+- $$e$$: the noise, small relative to $$\Delta$$.

+Both $$a$$ and $$b$$ travel in the clear, since it is the secrecy of $$s$$ and the randomness of $$e$$ that hide $$m$$.
+Decryption recomputes $$b - \langle a, s \rangle = \Delta m + e$$ and rounds the noise away, which only works while the noise stays inside its budget.
+Homomorphic operations combine ciphertexts and grow that noise, so the budget is consumed as the computation proceeds.

 Nothing about the byte string tells a verifier that the noise was drawn honestly or that the encoded message sits in the declared range.
 A submitter free to fabricate ciphertexts controls a parameter the rest of the protocol assumes is well behaved, and the network eventually decrypts derived results through the KMS.
 Requiring a proof of correct encryption at the entry point is the standard answer to that exposure.

 The second failure mode needs no cryptography to explain.
 Ciphertexts travel in public calldata.
 Without a binding between the proof and the party submitting it, anyone could lift another user's encrypted amount out of a past transaction and replay it as their own input.
 The documentation on [encrypted inputs](https://docs.zama.org/protocol/solidity-guides/smart-contract/inputs) lists exactly this as one of the two purposes of the proof: it verifies "that the user knows the plaintext value of the ciphertext, preventing replay attacks or misuse".